Links on Android Authority may earn us a commission. Learn more.

-Gmail should not be used for mass emailing, and if you do so, you’re risking your account being suspended by Google for misuse.
-Smaller mailing groups in Gmail are fine, though, and they work great if you belong to a club, informal group, or office environment.
+You should not use Gmail for mass emailing.
+If you do so, you’re risking your account being suspended by Google for misuse.
+Smaller mailing groups in Gmail are fine, though.
+They work great if you belong to a club, informal group, or office environment.

-For personal accounts, Google currently imposes a limit of 500 emails every 24 hours (or one email to 500 participants, for example).
+For personal accounts, Google currently imposes a limit of 500 emails every 24 hours (or one email to 500 participants).
 If you have a paid Google Workspace account, this limit rises to 2,000 emails every 24 hours.

 How can I change my Gmail password?